JeremyWMurphy/Cleaning-Data-PRoject/CodeBooke.md

 1. Accelerometer variables (units: standard gravity units, 'g'):

-  *Accel_Mean_X -- mean acceleration in the X direction
+  * Accel_Mean_X -- mean acceleration in the X direction

-  *Accel_Mean_Y -- mean acceleration in the Y direction
+  * Accel_Mean_Y -- mean acceleration in the Y direction

-  *Accel_Mean_Z -- mean acceleration in the Z direction
+  * Accel_Mean_Z -- mean acceleration in the Z direction

-  *Accel_STD_X -- standard deviation of acceleration in the X  	direction
+  * Accel_STD_X -- standard deviation of acceleration in the X  	direction

-  *Accel_STD_Y -- standard deviation of acceleration in the Y  	direction
+  * Accel_STD_Y -- standard deviation of acceleration in the Y  	direction

-  *Accel_STD_Z -- standard deviation of acceleration in the Z  	direction
+  * Accel_STD_Z -- standard deviation of acceleration in the Z  	direction

 2. Gyroscope variable (units: angular velocity measured as radians/second):

-  *Gyro_Mean_X -- mean angular velocity in the X direction
+  * Gyro_Mean_X -- mean angular velocity in the X direction

-  *Gyro_Mean_Y -- mean angular velocity in the Y direction
+  * Gyro_Mean_Y -- mean angular velocity in the Y direction

-  *Gyro_Mean_Z -- mean angular velocity in the Z direction
+  * Gyro_Mean_Z -- mean angular velocity in the Z direction

-  *Gyro_STD_X -- standard deviation of angular velocity in the X  	direction
+  * Gyro_STD_X -- standard deviation of angular velocity in the X  	direction

-  *Gyro_STD_Y -- standard deviation of angular velocity in the Y  	direction
+  * Gyro_STD_Y -- standard deviation of angular velocity in the Y  	direction

-  *Gyro_STD_Z -- standard deviation of angular velocity in the Z  	direction
+  * Gyro_STD_Z -- standard deviation of angular velocity in the Z  	direction

 # Output data: tiny_data.txt

 The data are written out by the script as a .txt document.

-It has 14 columns, the first two columns contain the factor variables participant ID ("Subj_ID") and activity.
+It has 14 columns, the first two columns contain,
+  1. The factor variable participant ID ("Subj_ID"), levels  1-30.
+  2. The factor variable activity (6 leves):
+    * walk -- walking
+    * walk_up -- walking upstairs
+    * walk_dwn -- walking downstairs
+    * sit -- sitting
+    * stand -- standing
+    * lay --lying down

 The reamaining 12 columns contain the above mentioned accelerometer and gyroscope numeric variables.

 The output can be read back into R using:

-read.table("tiny_data.txt", header = TRUE)
+`read.table("tiny_data.txt", header = TRUE)`